TechmanRobotIncOwner/ros-document/source/FAQ.md

 ## __FAQ__

-Insise FAQ, there are two topics, the first is about common connection problem, the other is build & install problem.

 ### Common connection problem
 We listed some common connect problem, if you have any problem in connect, you can read it.